usask-aws/cf-ec2-alb-testprod-al2023/README.md

-- If the instance is replaced (e.g. a stack update changes `AmiIdTest` / `InstanceTypeTest` and forces a new instance), CloudFormation re-attaches the **same** data volume to the new instance — no data loss.
+- If the instance is replaced (e.g. a stack update changes `AmiIdTest` / `InstanceTypeTest` and forces a new instance), CloudFormation re-attaches the **same** data volume to the new instance, no data loss.
-- If the whole stack is **deleted**, the two data volumes are **not** deleted along with it — they're left behind (in `available` state once detached) so app content and logs survive even full stack teardown.
+- If the whole stack is **deleted**, the two data volumes are **not** deleted along with it, they're left behind (in `available` state once detached) so app content and logs survive even full stack teardown.
 See **Updating or deleting the stack** below for cleanup.